curityio/getting-started-authenticator/README.md

 - Backend processing to receive form data, validate it and return error messages
 - Backend identity logic and the use of SDK objects

-The [Implement Custom Authentication using Plugins](resources/learn/getting-started-authentication-plugins/) tutorial explains the code and concepts.\
+The [Implement Custom Authentication using Plugins](resources/learn/getting-started-authentication-plugins/) tutorial explains the code and core concepts.\
 Once this plugin is understood, you are well-placed to implement many other custom authentication use cases.

 ## Prerequisites